1309928130/1309928130.github.io/_pages/about.md

 Enshan’s work has been published in several journals (in Chinese) and conferences.

-He holds a Bachelor of Architecture (B,Arch) degree from Chongqing University (2016) and a MSc from Tongji University (2021).
+He holds a Bachelor of Architecture (BArch) degree from Chongqing University (2016) and a MSc from Tongji University (2021).
 He worked in Shanghai Tianhua Architecture Planning & Engineering doing projects of shopping malls and residential districts during 2016-2017.

 Research interests
 ======